 The Summeret Karaka complex is a rapidly growing contemporary retirement village in a quiet country setting in South Auckland.
 It features a new village centre made up of villas, townhouses and apartments.

-Brosnan Construction recently commenced construction of a high quality, architectually designed Fly Fishing Lodge overlooking the prestine Ahuriri River, in a prime high country location.
-The Lodge is intended to attract high end customers in pursuit of the ultimate experience in fly fishing and other outdoor pursuits.
-D
+Brosnan Construction recently commenced construction of a high quality, architectually designed fly fishing lodge overlooking the prestine Ahuriri River, in a prime high country location.
+The Lindis is intended to attract high end customers in pursuit of the ultimate experience in fly fishing and other outdoor pursuits.

 With its New Zealand-first scaffolding system, The Spencer on Byron Hotel tower is a pillar of innovation in the heart of Takapuna's CBD.